Overview:

 You can call me any day of the week (at reasonable hours except

-in an emergency) and I usually respond to e-mails as soon as I receive
+in an emergency) and I usually respond to e-mails/texts as soon

-them.
-Apart from the usual maintenance issues such as broken washing
+as I receive them.
+Apart from the usual maintenance issues such

-machines, which are always dealt with promptly, I also regularly
+as broken washing machines, which are always dealt with promptly,

-help my tenants by putting up pictures and wall hangings etc to
+I also regularly help my tenants by putting up pictures and wall

 In addition, in the rare event that problems occur at a social